-The Gannt Chart includes details on the specific departments, personnel and scope of work and these are all plotted on a graph that indicates the inclusive period of completion.
-The Gannt Chart will be the reference point on the progress of the project.
+The Gantt Chart includes details on the specific departments, personnel, and scope of work and these are all plotted on a graph that indicates the inclusive period of completion.
+The Gantt Chart will be the reference point on the progress of the project.
 Only the Project Manager can make revisions on the Gannt Chart.

 Project Manager Ideal Job Qualifications